MetaQil® Frequently Asked Questions

 - People undergoing cancer treatment with chemotherapy or radiation

-- Someone taking prescription drugs that cause dry mouth
+- Someone taking prescription or over-the-counter medications

 - A person who may have an upper respiratory infection